ThingLabsIo/ThingLabsIo.github.io/pages/device/photon/reading-analog-input.md

 Press <kbd>CTRL</kbd> + <kbd>C</kbd> twice then <kbd>Enter</kbd>to exit the program without closing the window.
 After stopping the application press the _Reset_ button on the Photon to prepare it for the next run.

 ## Conclusion &amp; Next Steps
 Congratulations!
 You have made your first device that understands its environment, you learned about a voltage divider, and how to read data from an analog input sensor.
-In the [next lab][5] you will put together the two labs so far to make an LED that responds to the ambient light (and you will learn about Pulse-Width Modulation).
+In the [next lab][nextlab] you will put together the two labs so far to make an LED that responds to the ambient light (and you will learn about Pulse-Width Modulation).

-[Next Lab ->][5]
+<a class="radius button small" href="{{ site.url }}/device/photon/input-controls-output/">Next Lab: Input Controls Output ›</a>

 [1]: https://store.particle.io/?product=photon-kit
 [nextlab]: ../input-controls-output/